-9. Have a picnic in Meadows
+9. Have a picnic in the Meadows

-Meadows is an enormous park in the heart of Edinburgh, just next to the University of Edinburgh.
+The Meadows is an enormous park in the heart of Edinburgh, just next to the University of Edinburgh.
 It’s always full of students and adults walling with their dogs or kids.
 On a sunny day, people are usually having picnics there and some even buy a grill from a local Sainsburys to have a budget BBQ with friends.
-Why not take the most of the sunny day (especially, if you don’t have enough time to move somewhere far) and chill in Meadows?
+Why not take the most of the sunny day (especially, if you don’t have enough time to move somewhere far) and chill in the Meadows?

 Another amazing place to spend some hours without paying anything is the Royal Botanic Garden in Edinburgh.
 It’s amazing (but cold) in March because everything is blooming in the park, while in summer you can sit on a bench or on a throw and read a book (if it’s warm enough.
 I usually get cold after 5 minutes of sitting still in Edinburgh).

 Another interesting and yet, a free attraction is the Scottish Parliament.
 There’s nothing impressive inside, but you can see where the most decisions in Scotland are made.